ZhuoyaSHI/DOB-FISP-Reports/README.md

 - Cycle information
 - Photo URLs and counts

-Reports will be saved in 'Data' Folder:
+Reports will be saved in `Data` Folder:
 - Detailed Photos: Facade detailed photo files under cycle 8 and 9 in sub-folder `8` and `9`
 - FISP: FISP report in txt format under cycle 8 and 9 in sub-folder `8` and `9`
 - FISP_json: FISP report in json format under cycle 8 and 9 in sub-folder `8` and `9`